neaxi/voltage_logger/docs/README.md

 **Possible future features**
 - replace Fuse with PTC/Polyfuse
   - suitable RC circuit would have to be designed due to slow polyfuse react times
+- use ALRT/RDY pin on ADS1115 to verify it's ready
+- automatic selection of the power line based on the max. voltage